cestef/blog.cstef.dev/src/content/blog/elliptic-curve.md

 ## ECDSA Signatures

-Elliptic curves can't make you a sandwich, but they can also be used to sign messages!
+Elliptic curves may not write your emails, but they can help prove **you** sent them.
 Let's take a look at the Elliptic Curve Digital Signature Algorithm (ECDSA).
 Our goal is to output a signature $(r, s)$ for a given message $m$, so that the recipient can verify that the sender is authentic.
 The sender's keys are $(p, P)$, with $p$ the private key, and $P$ the public one.

 1. Compute the hash $h = H(m)$ where $H(x)$ is any cryptographic hash function (e.g. SHA-256).
 2. Generate a random $k$ number in in the current subgroup.